 Unless the dog owners are willing to give up their dog, they are already refusing (or prohibited) to buy a unit that does not allow dogs.
 Therefore, there would not be a change in the market price, since this is already worked into the two prices.

 Since the owner(s) of the condominium changed the rules to prohibit dogs, one can ask if there was a financial incentive to doing that?
-Are there enough non-dog owner consumers that only want to live in Market S?
+Are there enough non-dog owner consumers that only want to live in Market Sad?

 One idea to test this would involve a lot of data collection.
-Ideally, you’d gather data on the selling price of condos along with other characteristics (sq feet, level of finish (e.g. Quartz counter tops), amenities offered (pool, garage, etc), area characteristics (number of restaurants, crime rate, …) and most importantly does the unit allow dogs.
-Additional information to understand the availability (price) of substitutes would be helpful, such as the number of condo units listed at the time of sale or the avg selling price of other condos the during the month of sale, etc. If you had enough observations (1 obs = 1 sale – here think 1,000’s of condo sales, not 10-20), you could run a regression to see if the market price for units that allow dogs have higher or lower prices, when controlling for the other characteristics.
+Ideally, you’d gather data on the selling price of condos along with other characteristics (sq feet, level of finish (e.g. Quartz counter tops), amenities offered (pool, garage, etc), area characteristics (number of restaurants, crime rate, …) and, most importantly, does the unit allow dogs.
+Additional information to understand the availability (price) of substitutes would be helpful, such as the number of condo units listed at the time of sale or the average selling price of other condos the during the month of sale, etc. If you had enough observations (1 obs = 1 sale – here think 1,000’s of condo sales, not 10-20), you could run a regression to see if the market price for units that allow dogs have higher or lower prices, when controlling for the other characteristics.

 A study similar to the above outline was conducted. https://digital.sandiego.edu/cgi/viewcontent.cgi?article=1131&context=osp-researchweek .
 However, the results would be specific to the market and time period.